Bios-Marcel/ServerBrowser/README.md

-inputMethodText=Input method text editing and language switching cantFindGTA=Can't find GTA installation customSampPath=Custom SA-MP Path directmode=Directmode (Fix chat text drawing problems) activePlayers=Active players: {0}
+inputMethodText=Input method text editing and language switching cantFindGTA=Can't find GTA installation customSampPath=Custom SA-MP Path noFavouriteServers=You don't have any favourites. directmode=Directmode (Fix chat text drawing problems) activePlayers=Active players: {0}
+connectingToServer=Connecting to server
 allowCachingSampVersions=Allow caching downloaded SA-MP versions retrieving=Retrieving ...
-multicoreUsage=Multicore usage
-openDonationPageTooltip=Opens the 'Donate' section of the GitHub project page
+serverMightBeOfflineConnectAnyways=The server might not be online, do you want to try connecting to it anyways? noServerHistory=You haven't joined any servers recently. multicoreUsage=Multicore usage openDonationPageTooltip=Opens the 'Donate' section of the GitHub project page
 ```